 An earlier approach, call Dry Technique Liposuction is no longer considered effective.
 Today, the world-wide standard of care is the Tumescent Technique.

 In tumescent liposuction the area to be treated is injected with a buffered salt solution before any fat is removed.
-This solution contains adrenaline to control bleeding and a long-acting local anaesthetic to minimize discomfort after the procedure.
+This solution contains adrenaline to control bleeding and a long-acting local anaesthetic to minimise discomfort after the procedure.

 A more recent addition to the armamentarium of body sculpting surgery, is the impressive LipoSelection technology termed VASER®.
 Based on an ultrasonic-assisted system, it allows for a carefully controlled and gentle surgical process to dissolve areas of fatty tissue deposition and can be used just as safely around the face, neck, body and limbs.
-The benefits of the technique include reduced bruising and swelling postoperatively, faster recovery and a smoother surface even after more intense contouring.
-Because of its ability to reduce irregularities, the process has been reliably used in abdominal etching has also given rise to the concept of high-definition liposuction.
+The benefits of the technique include reduced bruising and swelling post-operatively, faster recovery and a smoother surface even after more intense contouring.
+Because of its ability to reduce irregularities, the process has been reliably used in abdominal etching and has also given rise to the concept of high-definition liposuction.

-Your Consultation: Deciding If Liposuction Is Right For You
+Your Consultation: Deciding if Liposuction is Right For You

 During your consultation your Surgeon will ask about your general health, any conditions that might interfere with liposuction, your goals for the surgery and the specific areas where you want fat removed.

-Your Operation: What To Expect
+Your Operation: What to Expect

 Liposuction may be performed under general or local anaesthesia, depending on the part of the body being treated and the amount of fat that is to be removed.
-It can be the sole procedure done or performed along with another procedure like a face lift, breast reduction or abdominal reduction.
+It can be the sole procedure done or performed along with another procedure like a face lift, breast reduction or abdominoplasty.
 In all cases, it is normal for your anaesthetist to give you intravenous fluids to replace those lost during your procedure.